contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

         HPI Coils placement on head.

+    - Communicate with participant
+        - Turn on the microphone [IMAGE]
+        - Talk to the participant through the Vpixx microphone
+        - Make sure the participant is replying back and that the voice quality is good
+        - Tell them that the experiment is about to start and that they should refrain from any movement
+        - Tell them that if they need to speak to you for any urgent issue, they can freely do this at any time
+        - Turn off the microphone [IMAGE]

 #.
 Run experiment and recording
     - Run your script until it lands on the `Introduction Page` of your script as explaind in the :ref:`design_experiment` section.
     - Prepare MEG recording